How to cut dog's nail to make the quick recede

 For starters, when you allow nails to grow too long or to become overgrown, this also means that the quick has grown out, which can lead to nail bed issues, bleeding nails, pain, secondary issues in your dog's body, and a worried pet owner.

-How to Tell If Your Dog's Nails Are Too Long The rule of thumb is that if they are clicking on the floor, causing discomfort, or interrupting mobility, they are overgrown.
+The rule of thumb is that if they are clicking on the floor, causing discomfort, or interrupting mobility, they are overgrown.
 Several problems can occur when the quick and nail overgrow:

 The nails become frail and fracture easily